karineudahl/SemesterProject2/README.md

 - SASS

 # Getting started
+## Installing
 - Clone the repo: gh repo clone karineudahl/SemesterProject2

-# Running
+## Running
-- Right click and "Open with Live Server".
+- Right click on an HTML file, and "Open with Live Server".